- What Modifications Need IRB Approval?

 All changes to your study, even minor ones, must receive IRB approval before you implement them.
 For example, changes in inclusion criteria, procedures, recruitment, advertisements, consent forms and questionnaires all require IRB review and approval.

-NOTE: Considerable changes to the study’s research plan (e.g., Hypothesis; Aims/Objectives; Procedures; Study design; Scope; Intervention) require the submission of a new study.
+- Considerable changes to the study’s research plan (e.g., Hypothesis; Aims/Objectives; Procedures; Study design; Scope; Intervention) require the submission of a new study.
 Modifications to an existing study must fit within the original aims of the study.
-For example, a No Subject Contact study cannot be modified and made into a Subject Contact study.
+For example, a No Participant Contact study cannot be modified and made into a Participant Contact study.

 Exceptions: